 The Scroll Bar

 - Create a scroll bar and align it with the chart.
-Fit the scroll bar along the chart.
+Fit the scroll bar along with the chart.
 Click here to learn how to create a scroll bar in Excel.

-- Make the maximum value of scroll bar equal to the maximum value in your chart, and link the scroll bar value to any cell (I have used G2)
+- Make the maximum value of the scroll bar equal to the maximum value in your chart, and link the scroll bar value to any cell (I have used G2)

 - In the cell that has the target value, use the formula =500-G2 (500 is the maximum value in the chart)